|

 about the woman who made this jar and the time and talent needed to prepare such

+a masterpiece.
 The late 19th century was the dawn of American Anthropology.

 Men such as John W. Powell, Jesse Walter Fewkes, Harold S. Colton, and Edgar L.